RomGr/webiste-ada-bjr/index.md

 3. Can we validate the claim made by Leskovec et al. that negative edges tend to connect dense positive clusters?
 4. Is it possible to predict the sign of an edge accurately?
 What can such a models reveal about the psychology of signed interactions on social media?

+# The datasets
+The datasets used for this project are the ones used in Leskovec et al., we are considering a similar dataset from this website where the other datasets can be obtained as well.
+This dataset contains links between subreddits on Reddit.
+A subreddit is a community on the social media platform Reddit.
+Links are represented by a sentiment of the source community post towards the target community post, taking value +1 or -1.
+The signed network can easily be computed from this dataset.
+This dataset has a number of nodes and edges comparable to the original datasets.
+Its format is therefore equivalent to the Slashdot and Epinions datasets.

 Text can be **bold**, _italic_, or ~~strikethrough~~.